messersc/talks/labmeeting.md

 ---

-# Stop hosting code at your lab website
+# Stop hosting code on your lab website

 Schultheiss, Sebastian J., et al. "Persistence and availability of web services in computational biology."
 PLoS one 6.9 (2011): e24914.